Oldsmobile Achieva: Overview

 The Achieva is a compact car produced by the General Motors' Oldsmobile division from 1991 until 1998 and was available as a sedan or coupe.
+The car was designed alongside the related Pontiac Grand Am and Buick Skylark; to save money, Oldsmobile did not get to design their own greenhouse.
+Instead, the Achieva coupe used the Grand Am's upper portion, while the sedan used that of the Skylark.

 It was offered in four different trim levels during its production run: S, SC, SL, and SCX.
 Available engines included different versions of the Oldsmobile-developed 2.3 L Quad 4 engine: the base single-cam L40 "Quad OHC", the DOHC LD2, the high-output LG0, and the special "W41" variant of the LG0 Quad 4 used in the SCX model.
 All were replaced for 1996 by a revised 2.4 L version.
 A pair of V6 engines were also offered including the Buick-sourced 90° 3.3 L "3300" V6, which was later replaced by Chevrolet's 60° 3.1 L "3100" V6.
 While a 5-speed manual transaxle was initially offered as the standard base transmission, most Achieva models were sold with 3-speed or 4-speed automatic transaxles.
 1998 was the final model year for the Achieva, after which it was replaced in the Oldsmobile lineup by the Alero for the 1999 model year.

 Initial production

 The Achieva was first seen as a concept car at the 1991 Chicago Auto Show, positioned to replace Oldsmobile's compact Calais models.
 The Calais and Achieva share the same front wheel drive N-body architecture including identical wheelbase.
 The Achieva started regular production for the 1992 model year.
 It was offered in four different trim levels: S and SL, available on both coupes and sedans, and the sporty SC and SCX coupes.
 The base S offered a 120 hp 2.3 L "Quad OHC" 4-cylinder, while the SL had the DOHC 160 hp Quad 4 engine standard that was optional on the S model.
 A 160 hp 3.3 L V6 engine was optional for the SL.
-The SC coupe had a standard 180 hp high-output Quad 4 with 5-speed manual transmission or a 3 speed automatic, with the 3.3 L V6 being an option.
+The SC coupe had a standard 180 hp high-output Quad 4 with 5-speed manual transmission or a 3-speed automatic, with the 3.3 L V6 being an option.